Back to top

 Visit San Francisco's Spectacular Grand Hotels

 San Francisco's luxury hotels always pull out all the stops with their fantastic and opulent holiday decorations!
-Don't miss the spectacular holiday sugar castle in the lobby of the Westin St. Francis Hotel at Union Square, which will be unveiled for the season on Wednesday, November 22 at 11 am, and the two-story, 25-foot-tall gingerbread house at the Fairmont Hotel on Nob Hill, which opens Saturday, November 25.
+Don't miss the two-story, 25-foot-tall gingerbread house at the Fairmont Hotel on Nob Hill, which opens Saturday, November 23 with a ribbon cutting and tree lighting at 11 am and make sure you swing by the lobby of the Westin St. Francis Hotel on Union Square to see their amazing holiday sugar castle, on view in the hotel's Tower Lobby from November 26–January 2.
 In addition to holiday displays, many of the city's finest hotels offer festive holiday family teas and even overnight family packages.

 The Sugar Castle at the Westin St. Francis at Union Square